 There are no known side effects with this medicine.
 However it is best to use this product under medical supervision.
 Self medication with this medicine is discouraged.

-People with diabetes, high cholesterol, heart diseases and high BP should excise precaution.
+People with diabetes, high cholesterol, heart diseases and high BP should exercise precaution.

 In very high dose, it may cause diarrhoea and indigestion.